 Location of Classes

-Classes meet on the main Charles Street campus, HEAT Center in Harford County, Southern Maryland Higher Education Center (SMHEC), Arundel Mills and Arnold campuses of AACC, as well as in local schools through partnerships with local public school systems.
+Classes meet on the main Charles Street campus, University Center in Harford County, Southern Maryland Higher Education Center (SMHEC), Arundel Mills and Arnold campuses of AACC, as well as in local schools through partnerships with local public school systems.
 Indication of location is available in the semester schedule on WebAdvisor.

 Forms and instructions for declaring or changing a major are available in the office of the assistant academic dean.
 In order to give sufficient time to complete the major courses, students should officially declare their major by the time they reach the second semester of their sophomore year (or completion of 45 credits).